Montclair

 And if you live here, it is helpful to know who your elected officials are, and how your township operates.

-The local government consists of a six-member township council and a mayor.
+The local government consists of a 7-member township council which includes the MAYOR.
 Although the mayor has no executive powers, he does preside over all of the council meetings and has an important role as a leader – with a vote – in the proceedings.
 The mayor also is responsible for appointing the members of the board of education and the trustees of the public library.

 Currently, the members of the Montclair Township Council are